copycatchiller/shoulditakethecredit/faq/_posts/2017-01-20-frats-and-sororities.md

 the sororities do not throw parties at the houses like fraternities do, so that's nice.

 I know CPC rush involves 3 days and a night of rushing sororities.
-Instead of going frat to frat at will like in IFC, rush is highly structured, involving recommendation letters, and going between sororities as a group.
+Instead of going fraternity to fraternity at will like in IFC, rush is highly structured, involving recommendation letters, and going between sororities as a group.
 Only about half of the rushees that have spent $80 - $90 to participate typically get bids.
 Pledging/initiation tends to be less involved than the fraternities'.